If you're wondering if you need pet health insurance or not, read this article and then decide if it makes sense for you.

 Some of the better pet insurances may also cover wellness procedures including vaccinations, neutering, heartworm testing and the like.

-With advancement in biotechnology, veterinary expenses have increased considerably due to costs associated with state of the art equipment being used to diagnose the illness.
+And, with advancement in biotechnology, veterinary expenses have increased considerably due to costs associated with state of the art equipment being used to diagnose the illness.

 Also, the demand for veterinarians has increased, and so has the cost of training and providing quality service.